-The Antoinette Westphal College of Media Arts and Design is a center for studying both the process and the products of design in the human environment and on media.
+The College is a center for studying both the process and the products of design in the human environment and in media.
 Curricula concentrate on design as a process that can be defined, understood, and applied to solve human problems.
 Students study conceptualization and implementation of ideas within a creative environment involving aesthetics, function, ethics, technology, and the realities of the marketplace.
 They focus on the use of artifacts of daily life and react to creations that reflect the human condition.